Brunswick Falls: Dams

-During the Industrial Revolution, there was a multitude of cotton mills that harnessed the water-power of the falls, the most notable being the Cabot Mill Manufacturing Company.
+During the Industrial Revolution, there was a multitude of cotton mills that harnessed the water-power of the falls.

 Brunswick Hydroelectric Plant

-Sagadahoc Light and Power Company was the first organization to acquire electric power from Brunswick Falls, with a purposes to generate, sell, and distribute electricity for lighting, heating and manufacturing in the towns of Bath and Brunswick.
+Sagadahoc Light and Power Company was the first organization to acquire electric power from Brunswick Falls, with the purpose to generate, sell, and distribute electricity for lighting, heating and manufacturing in the towns of Bath and Brunswick.
 They were acquired by Bath and Brunswick Light & Power Company in 1910, who in turn, was acquired by Central Maine Power on December 31, 1920.

 Between 1979 and 1982 construction occurred for the Brunswick Hydroelectric Station, operated by Brookfield Renewable, sending power to Central Maine Power's electrical grid.
-The dam became the lower most dam on the Androscoggin River at head of tide.
+The dam became the lower-most dam on the Androscoggin River at head of tide.